-Mr.Wolfensohn has served on the boards of several public and private companies, including CBS (1984-1995), Timeplex (1985-1987) and Continental Grain (1991-1994).
-Throughout his career, Mr.Wolfensohn has also closely involved himself in a wide range of cultural and volunteer activities.
-He has served as Chairman of the Board of the Institute for Advanced Study at PrincetonUniversity for the last 18 years.
-In addition, Mr.Wolfensohn has been President of the International Federation of Multiple Sclerosis Societies, Director of the Business Council for Sustainable Development, Chairman of the Finance Committee and a Director of the Rockefeller Foundation and the Population Council, and a member of the Board of Rockefeller University.
+Mr. Wolfensohn has served on the boards of several public and private companies, including CBS (1984-1995), Timeplex (1985-1987) and Continental Grain (1991-1994).
+Throughout his career, Mr. Wolfensohn has also closely involved himself in a wide range of cultural and volunteer activities.
+He served as Chairman of the Board of the Institute for Advanced Study at Princeton University for over 20 years (1986-2007).
+In addition, Mr. Wolfensohn has been President of the International Federation of Multiple Sclerosis Societies, Director of the Business Council for Sustainable Development, Chairman of the Finance Committee and a Director of the Rockefeller Foundation and the Population Council, and a member of the Board of Rockefeller University.
 He is an Honorary Trustee of the Brookings Institution, and a member of the Council on Foreign Relations and the Century Association in New York.